pkbfs/zaproxy.wiki.mods/Docker.md

 docker-machine ip <host>
 ```

+### Accessing the API when using Azure Container Instances (ACI):

+You will need to set your browser to proxy via the external public IP address or hostname of the container.

+You can then access the API by browsing to http://zap

+If you just try to browse to the hostname of the container Zap assumes that you are trying to proxy via it to that url, which is itself.

+You will then get an error like the following:

+	Failed to read http://<hostnameOfContainer>.uksouth.azurecontainer.io:8090/ within 20 seconds,
+	check to see if the site is available and if so consider adjusting ZAP's read time out in the Connection options panel.

 ### Scanning an app running on the host OS

 IP addresses like localhost and 127.0.0.1 cannot be used to access an app running on the host OS from within a docker container.